Working with dreams

 Gerhard Payrhuber

-As a senior psychotherapist and supervisor with over 18 years of clinical experience, I started my therapeutic career by working with bereavement and issues of trauma and grief as a befriender for the befriending network and at Trinity Hospice in Clapham, London.
+As a senior psychotherapist and supervisor with over 18 years of clinical experience, Gerhard started his therapeutic career by working with bereavement and issues of trauma and grief as a befriender for the befriending network and at Trinity Hospice in Clapham, London.

-Creativity is a vital part of my style of work.
-I have been able to develop my relational style of working in a variety of settings where a trusting and creative relationship is a vital part of helping people with mild as well as complex struggles.
-My background as a theatre director and philosophy student (Karl Popper) in Vienna, helped me to develop a curious, open and political mind.
-I work with people who suffer from traumatic experiences, depression, eating disorders, anxiety related issues and those who can’t just work out why they feel so unhappy, confused or helpless.
-I help people with obsessive and compulsive issues and work with people who face a suicidal crisis.
-I further work with people who struggle with sex addictions, and other “psychiatric” conditions.
-But symptoms like fever for an example, although we don’t like it, are often healthy responses to an unhealthy situation.
+Creativity is a vital part of his style of work.
+He has been able to develop his relational style of working in a variety of settings where a trusting and creative relationship is a vital part of helping people with mild as well as complex struggles.
+His background as a theatre director and philosophy student (Karl Popper) in Vienna helped him to develop a curious, open and political mind.

-My therapeutic experience is further informed by my work at various NHS hospitals (The Maudsley Hospital, St Thomas’ Hospital, The Royal Marsden) and in a psychiatric community as well as in private practice and the third sector such as One-in-Four and Maytree.
-Lived experience and realities such as racism, heteronormativity, poverty and class inform my therapeutic work fundamentally and helps me to recognise problems as both subjective and political as well as socio-economical.
+His therapeutic experience is further informed by his work at various NHS hospitals (The Maudsley Hospital, St Thomas’ Hospital, The Royal Marsden) and in a psychiatric community as well as in private practice and the third sector, such as One-in-Four and Maytree.
+Lived experience and realities such as racism, heteronormativity, poverty and class inform his therapeutic work fundamentally and help him to recognise problems as both subjective and political as well as socio-economical.

-I am UKCP registered via Metanoia Institute and have further trained at the IGA (Institute for Group Analysis) and I am a fully EMDR qualified practitioner.
-As a tutor and lecturer I focus on contemporary approaches to psychoanalysis and psychotherapy and I am part of the relational psychoanalytic movement (IARPP).
+Gerhard is UKCP registered via Metanoia Institute and has further trained at the IGA (Institute for Group Analysis) and he is a fully EMDR qualified practitioner.
+As a tutor and lecturer he focuses on contemporary approaches to psychoanalysis and psychotherapy and he is part of the relational psychoanalytic movement (IARPP).

 headshot of gerhard payrhuber